New direct limit on neutrinoless double beta decay half-life of $^{128}$Te with CUORE

+Several Standard Model extended theories include mechanisms that try to explain how the \nbb decay takes place~\cite{Pontecorvo:1968wp,Mitra:2011qr,Tello:2010am}.
+Among these models, the exchange of a light Majorana neutrino is the most favored~\cite{Dell'Oro:2016dbc}.
+However, a positive signal for the \nbb decay of a single isotope would not determine the mechanism of this process~\cite{Bilenky:2014uka}.
+Discriminating among the existing models~\cite{Deppisch:2006hb} and possibly testing the calculations of nuclear matrix elements for double beta decay~\cite{Bilenky:2002ga}, would be possible via the comparison of results from different isotopes.
+It has been pointed out~\cite{Deppisch:2006hb} that the study of the \nbb decay of $^{128}$Te can be particularly useful for such model discrimination.
 In this paper, we present the first results on the $^{128}$Te \nbb decay search with the CUORE experiment.
 With a binned Bayesian fit of the CUORE data with a total exposure of 309.33\,kg$\cdot$yr (78.6\,kg$\cdot$yr of $^{128}$Te), we find no evidence for $^{128}$Te \nbb decay, and we set a 90\% CI limit on the half-life of this process at T$^{0\nu}_{1/2}>3.6\cdot 10^{24}$ yr.
 This represents the most stringent limit in literature, improving by over a factor 30 the previous limit from a direct search experiment, and exceeding those from indirect geochemical measurements for the first time.
 From the analyzed exposure, the CUORE median exclusion sensitivity to this decay is $\hat{\mathrm{T}}^{0\nu}_{1/2} = 2.2\cdot 10^{24}$ yr, giving an 8.8\% probability to obtain a stronger limit.
 The dominant systematic, affecting the result at the level of 7.0\%, is due to the uncertainty on Q$_{\beta\beta}$.

+The analysis presented in this paper has been carried out with about one-tenth of the final exposure scheduled for CUORE, corresponding to $\sim$3.7 ton$\cdot$y.
+We plan to update these results with such unprecedented amount of data collected with TeO$_2$ crystals.